Portugal mourns as deadly forest fire rages

 'WE LOST EVEYTHING'

-Secretary of State for the Interior Jorge Gomes said 18 of those burned to death had been trapped in their cars engulfed by flames on the road between Figueiro dos Vinhos and Castanheira de Pera.
+Interior minister Jorge Gomes said 18 of those burned to death had been trapped in their cars engulfed by flames on the road between Figueiro dos Vinhos and Castanheira de Pera.

 Other bodies were found in houses in isolated areas.
 At least three villages near Pedrogao Grande were evacuated.